Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Stochastic Proofs

 \item Let $S_m \equalDef \frac{1}{m} \sum_{i=1}^m A_{\sigma, i} \cdot \sqrt{m} W_{\sigma, i} = \Sigma_{\sigma, wa, 0}/\sqrt{m}$.
 Then, $\bbE_{\Pinitm} S_m = 0$ and thus

 \end{enumerate} \end{proof} \end{proposition}

-Now, we want to investigate stochastic properties of the dataset.
+Now, we want to investigate stochastic properties of the data set.
 In order to show that $\bfM_D^{-1}$ is likely close to $\bfM_{\Pdata}^{-1}$ (both are defined in \Cref{def:main:quantities}), we need the following lemma, which is similar for example to Theorem 2.3.4 in \citet{golub_matrix_1989}:

 \begin{lemma} Let $\bfA, \bfB \in \bbR^{m \times m}$ and let $\|\cdot\|$ be a matrix norm on $\bbR^{m \times m}$.
 If $\bfA$ is invertible and $\|\bfA^{-1}\| \|\bfA-\bfB\| < 1$, then $\bfB$ is invertible with